Geographical Information Systems – GIS Specialist Jobs

 The GIS specialist puts knowledge of mapping and information management to use supporting resource analysis and environmental impact assessment projects.
 One example of combining these skills would be to research and track insect infestations over time to develop acceptable control measures.

 The GIS specialist requires good technical writing skills, organizational and problem-solving skills.
-A background in statistical analysis with large databases in SQL or MS Access is typically required.
+A background in statistical analysis with large databases is typically required.
 While not necessary, experience in reforestation and environmental management would be looked upon favorably.

 Businesses look for individuals who are interested in using technology to develop methods for better forestation management practices.
 Therefore, while the GIS specialist must be able to work independently to accomplish goals against deadlines, the individual must also be able to communicate data to a team of other forest specialists in terms all can understand.